What does CPE mean?

-For example, imagine you build an ad which can show three different cleaning products when swiped by a user, and then book an ad campaign with a $0.20 CPE for 100,000 engagements.
-This means that every swipe or click a user makes costs you $0.20 and in total you will owe $20,000 for the campaign.
+For example, imagine you build an ad that can show three different cleaning products when swiped by a user, and then book an ad campaign with a $0.20 CPE for 100,000 engagements.
+This means that every swipe or click a user makes costs you $0.20 and in total, you will owe $20,000 for the campaign.

 Some advertisers are very careful with this sort of campaign, and will only pay for engagements with some sort of meaning (like playing a video).
 Others will pay for all engagements including pausing, muting or closing an ad.

 CPE can also stand for Cost Per Expansion (on expandable ad campaigns), but this is really just a subset of Cost Per Engagement, as the CPE price is paid out on user expanding an ad in this case, which is a type of engagement.

 Cost Per Engagement = Amount Spent ÷ Engagements